MinecraftPhi/phi.core/docs/module_structure.md

 If a preprocessor creates multiple outputs the nested `"preprocessors"` list is run on the associated output, and then any preprocessors after this preprocessor will run on each output individually, with the output being nested inside the output folder.

 An example preprocessor with multiple outputs would be one that outputs a version of the pack using only vanilla features, and a version that takes advantage of mod commands to improve performance or add new functionality.

+The `"inputs"` lists specifies a list of files that the pre-processor should process, formatted as a *nix file glob relative to the root of the output of the previous pre-processor.
+This list is optional and the default is pre-processor defined.
+Any files that the pre-processor doesn't take as input will be just directly copied to the output with no processing, prior to any other files being processed so that the output of the pre-processor can replace such files without its own output being corrupted.

 ## Dependencies
 The `"dependencies"` list specifies the required dependencies of the module.